-As of June 30, 2022, the Company had working capital of \$194.7 million, including \$52.4 million of cash and cash equivalents.
-Based upon the Company's current projected revenue and expenditures, including capital expenditures and continued implementation of the Company's commercialization and expansion activities, the Company's management currently believes that its cash, cash equivalents, projected revenue and accounts receivable, together with the remaining available funds under the distribution agreement entered into in September of 2021 (see Note 8) and the net proceeds received and expected to be received from the refinancing of the Company's senior debt on March 23, 2022 (see Note 7), will be sufficient to fund ADMA's operations, as currently conducted, into the first quarter of 2024, at which time the Company believes it will begin to generate positive cash flow from operations.
+As of September 30, 2022, the Company had working capital of \$179.7 million, including \$34.9 million of cash and cash equivalents.
+Based upon the Company's current projected revenue and expenditures, including capital expenditures and continued implementation of the Company's commercialization and expansion activities, the Company's management currently believes that its cash, cash equivalents, projected revenue and accounts receivable, together with the remaining available funds under the distribution agreement entered into in September of 2021 (see Note 8) and the additional proceeds available from the refinancing of the Company's senior debt on March 23, 2022 (see Note 7), will be sufficient to fund ADMA's operations, as currently conducted, into the first quarter of 2024, at which time the Company believes it will begin to generate positive cash flow from operations.
 These estimates may change based upon several factors, including the success of the Company's commercial efforts with respect to the sale of its products, whether or not the assumptions underlying the Company's projected revenues and expenses are correct and the acceptability of ADMA's immune globulin products by physicians, patients or payers.
+Depending on the cost of capital, the Company may decide to raise capital through public or private equity offerings or debt financings, or may enter into a corporate collaboration or licensing arrangement.
+The sale of additional or equity or debt securities, if convertible, could result in dilution to the Company's stockholders and, in such event, the value and potential future market price of its common stock may decline.
 There can be no assurance that the Company's approved products will be commercially viable, or that plant capacity expansion, plasma center buildouts or other capital improvements will be successfully completed or that any product developed in the future will be approved.
-The Company is subject to risks common to companies in the biotechnology and pharmaceutical manufacturing industries including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, inflationary pressures, supply chain constraints, protection of proprietary technology and compliance with FDA and other governmental regulations and approval requirements.
-The Company is also continuing to evaluate a variety of
+The Company is subject to risks common to companies in the biologics, biotechnology and pharmaceutical manufacturing industries including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, inflationary pressures, supply chain constraints, protection of proprietary technology and compliance with FDA and other governmental regulations and approval requirements.